A Mother's Death Never Dies

 No matter what kind of relationship we have with our mothers, their loss is still an unfathomable one.
 Fourteen years later I still miss her, even though I never had her.

-Within two weeks she was dead.
+Yet within two weeks she was dead.

-I was prompted to start calling her because of a moment that even a tepid psychic might say was all in my head, a mere flight of female fancy.
+I remember the moment the strange sense of dread began––the one that instigated my ever-more urgent calls to her.
 I had been back in Boulder for a few days post San Francisco.
-Despite being a dead broke single mother of two boys, I was desperate to work the miracle of having horses in my life again and so, on the beautiful Spring morning of April 10th I was spending time with two Friesian fillies, 6-month old sisters.
-I was in their paddock playing with them as they did their sibling thing, tender and joyful, when one of them picked up a half-full bucket of water in her teeth and managed to dump it on my head.
-And the words Wake Up!
-It’s Coming! called out ominously from behind her playful whinnying.
-Right then the other sister put her soft black muzzle on my right shoulder and before I knew what was happening she actually bit me, hard.
-She drew blood.
-We were making eye contact the whole time, and I saw it in her eyes, the look that clearly said I don’t mean to hurt you right now but what is coming is going to hurt far more than this and you need to get ready…Though it made no sense, I knew they were talking about my mother.
+Despite being a dead broke single mother of two boys, I was desperate to work the miracle of having horses in my life again.
+So, on the beautiful Spring morning of April 10th I was spending time with two 6-month old Friesian filly sisters.
+I was in their paddock playing with them as they did their sibling thing, tender and joyful, when one of them picked up a water bucket in her teeth and managed to dump it on me.
+At that same moment, as the cold water drenched my vest and seeped through to my skin, the words Wake Up!
+It’s Coming! rang in my ears.
+Right then the other sister put her soft black muzzle on my right shoulder and before I knew what was happening she bit me, hard, even drawing a small amount of blood.
+We were making eye contact the whole time and I saw it in her eyes, a look that so clearly said I don’t mean to hurt you right now but what is coming is going to hurt far more than this and you need to get ready.
+Though it made no sense, I knew they were talking about my mother.
 And that’s when I started calling her, leaving messages that became increasingly frantic.

 I had been dating a man for a few months at that point.
 I remember sitting on the edge of the bed at 10pm on April 14th.
 It would have been midnight in the Adirondacks, where my mother was.
 “If I call the state troopers and ask them to check on her they’ll just get her out of bed, right?
 And that will just scare her and probably make her angry.
 I’m just overreacting, right?”
 He assured me that if we didn’t hear from her by the next morning we would do the next thing, whatever that next thing was.

 By the next morning I hadn’t heard from her so I decided to call Elizabeth, the neighbor, who had been lifelong friends with Mom and knew her strange relational habit of dropping off the face of the Earth for short periods of time.
 Elizabeth said she’d check into it and get back to me.
-Several minutes later she called and reported that Mom had been spotted in the Valley Grocery just that morning and everything seemed fine.
-At that point I was pissed.
-Why aren’t you responding to me?!
-This behavior was definitely out of the ordinary.
-I’d left three urgent messages letting her know I’d gotten many repeated and scary premonitions that she was in trouble and I just needed to know she was okay.
-Why hadn’t she responded?
+Several minutes later she called and reported that, while she hadn’t spoken directly to her, Mom had been spotted in the Valley Grocery just that morning and everything seemed fine.

 Her lunch dishes were stacked neatly next to the kitchen sink, waiting to be loaded into the dishwasher.
-Her clothes were laid out on the bed, tickets on the bureau, for the afternoon opera event she was scheduled to go to in Plattsburgh.
+Her clothes were laid out on the bed, tickets on the bureau for the afternoon opera event she was scheduled to go to in Plattsburgh.
 Up until half an hour earlier, everyone in town had seen a woman whose life was in its normal flow.
 Yet 2300 miles away, a daughter was having another experience.
 A life coming to an end.
 A life no longer able to be lived.

-No matter what kind of relationship we have with our mothers, their loss is still an unfathomable one.
-Fourteen years later I still miss her, even though I never had her.
 Our mothers are archetypal, practical and essential.
-Whether they’re able to fully occupy their place in our lives, that place seems to have a story of its own.
+Whether they’re able to fully occupy their place in our lives, that place has a story of its own.
 And it lives on, long after they are gone.

 This is beautiful.
 The loss of a mother I think is especially resonant for their daughters.
 Three years now this May for me.
 I feel as though our relationship has gotten deeper since her passing.
 You'll like this: She visited me in a dream a few months after her death.
 I asked if she was catching up with her cousins in the Great Unknown.
 She blushed and said, no, she had been riding her horses.